 Welcome to one of the greatest hummingbird shows on Earth!
 Bring your camera and stay all day.
 We’ll feed you while you get the photos of a lifetime.

-This reserve is located near Piñas and Zaruma in El Oro province.
-The area is renowned for being one of the ornithologically richest and most easily accessible sites in the Ecuadorian Andes.
-It protects a narrow zone of cloud forest habitat on the otherwise seasonally dry west slope of the Andes in Southern Ecuador.
+Buenaventura is located in the El Oro province; an area renowned for being one of the richest in bird diversity in the Ecuadorian Andes, and one of the most accessible too.
+The Reserve protects a narrow zone of cloud forest habitat on the otherwise seasonally dry west slope of the Andes in Southern Ecuador.